caybokotze/Stateflow/README.md

 # State management solutions

-Although there are not currently a lot of state management solutions around, the problem they try and solve is simply this; *to maintain state for a given action over time.*
+Although there are not currently a lot of state management solutions around, the problem being solved with this library is simply this; *to maintain state for a given action over time.*

 The point of stateflow is to create a really straight forward solution with the following phiolophies in mind, actions perform actions, workflows define rules and actions should be self contained things.